Calculating the Underused Housing Tax Payable

 Reminder

-How to calculate the tax payable
+How to calculate the underused housing tax payable

-The tax rate of the underused housing tax is 1%.
-Generally, to calculate the underused housing tax payable, each affected owner of a residential property has to apply the 1% tax rate to the value of the residential property and then apply their respective ownership percentage of the residential property.
+The tax rate of the UHT is 1%.
+Generally, to calculate the UHT payable, each affected owner of a residential property has to apply the 1% tax rate to the value of the residential property and then apply their respective ownership percentage of the residential property.
+The value of the residential property is either the taxable value or the fair market value.

 What is your ownership percentage